Aearsears/wallpapers/README.md

 # Wallpapers

-ye
+~aesthetics~

-credits go to authors
+credits go to authors, all images remain property of their original owners.